 7. Try the beignets and café au Lait at Café du Monde

-(Sticky) hands down, this is one of the best things to do in New Orleans.
+(Sticky) hands down, this is one of the best foodie experiences in the city.
 You don’t find me queuing for food very often but the beignets at Café du Mondé were absolutely worth it.

 Beignets are a tasty remnant of the city’s French colonial past.
 What are they?
 You probably know them better as deep-fried donuts.
-But first you have to uncover them from their thick later of powdered sugar.
+But first, you have to uncover them from their thick layer of powdered sugar.

 8. Ride the New Orleans streetcar

-Dubbed a piece of moveable New Orleans history, the streetcars that ply the city are definitely one of the most iconic things to do in New Orleans.
+Dubbed a piece of moveable New Orleans history, the streetcars that ply the city are so iconic, you have to hop on one at least once.
 Tennessee William even titled one of his most famous plays after one, A Streetcar Named Desire.

 9. Take a swamp tour (and visit a plantation home)

-Exploring the swamps of Louisiana is pretty high on the list of best things to do in New Orleans, even if it does mean leaving the city fun for a while.
+Exploring the swamps of Louisiana is a great way to see another side of New Orleans, even if it does mean leaving the city fun for a while.
 I took a tour with Cajun Encounters, which included hotel pick-up (great if you’re in the city without a car).

 The tour took us through the swamps and past alligators, birds and wild pigs.
 One thing that irked me – the guides use marshmallows to entice the wildlife to the edge of the banks.
 I understand they want to ensure visitors see what they have come to see but I like to see wildlife being exactly that – wild… and not fed by humans… and certainly not being fed things that are probably going to give them diabetes.
 I’ve a feeling this is going to be the case with all swamp tours but let me know if you find one that’s different.